-As well as fundamental similarity properties of turbulence, we study Lagrangian single-particle, particle-pair, and multi-particle statistics.
-The Lagrangian viewpoint is the natural viewpoint for addressing problems related to mixing, turbulent intermittency, and transport.
-We focus on developing new [3] W.-C. Müller, A. Busse, H. Homann, R. Grauer diagnostics that can reveal aspects of the dynamics of anisotropic MHD turbulence.
-One such diagnostic is a convex hull analysis of Lagrangian droplets, which consist of densely packed Lagrangian particles.
-The convex hull analysis produces the surface area and volume of droplets as they disperse in the flow, as shown in Figure 2.
+In addition, we focus on developing new diagnostics that can reveal aspects of the dynamics specific to anisotropic MHD turbulence.
+One such diagnostic is a convex hull analysis of Lagrangian droplets, which consist of densely packed Lagrangian particles (see Figure 3).
+The convex hull analysis produces the surface area and volume of droplets as they disperse in the flow.
 Statistics that use many Lagrangian tracer particles are fundamentally different from those that use a small number of particles.
 Many particles can provide a higher resolution of the volume of fluid, allowing extremes of dispersion to be quantified more precisely.
 In a large group of particles, the particles on the inside and on the outside of the group can be distinguished, and the turnover of particles at this outer surface can be quantified.
-The total average number of times that an outer particle is engulfed by the group is shown in Figure 3.
-These preliminary results indicate that the dynamics are different in MHD turbulence than in Navier-Stokes turbulence, and are also different as the MHD turbulence becomes more anisotropic.
+These results indicate that the advective transport is considerably different in MHD turbulence than in Navier-Stokes turbulence, and is also different as the MHD turbulence becomes more anisotropic.